gilligan-ees-3310/lab-06-assignment/README.md

   and the new PDF files) to your local git repository.
 * Push the changes from your local git repository to github.

-    The last changes that you push before the due date (9:00 AM on Monday, Oct.
-1) will be graded.
+  The last changes that you push before the due date (9:00 AM on Monday, Feb.
+24) will be graded.
+  If you run into difficulty and need extra time, please contact Ms. Best or Prof. Gilligan.

-I advise using git to commit changes frequently as you work and push those commits to github.
+I advise using git to commit changes frequently as you work and push those commits to GitHub.

 I also advise knitting your answers frequently to make sure that they knit correctly.